RickyLin/SqlServerScriptsExport/README.md

 ### Generated Script Format

-Each generated script includes a professional header with metadata:
+Each generated script can optionally include a professional header with metadata (when using the `--header` option):

 ```sql
 ------------------------------------------------------------------------------